-The Bonds will be offered when, as and if issued and accepted by the Purchaser, subject to the approval as to legality by Jones Hall, A Professional Law Corporation, San Francisco, California, Bond Counsel to the City, and subject to certain other conditions.
-Jones Hall is also serving as Disclosure Counsel to the City.
-Certain legal matters are being passed upon for the City by the City Attorney.
-It is anticipated that the Bonds, in book entry form, will be available for delivery by DTC in New York, New York, on or about July 1, 2025.
+The Notes are offered when, as and if issued and received by the Purchaser, subject to the approval of legality by Jones Hall LLP, San Francisco, California, Bond Counsel.
+Certain legal matters will be passed upon for the City by Jones Hall LLP, as Disclosure Counsel, and by the City Attorney.
+It is anticipated that the Notes, in definitive form, will be available for delivery through DTC in New York, New York on or about July 29, 2025.